sacalderonv/IJF_Short/README.md

 **Remark 1:** Note that the reference examples for simulating in the context of M1 structure is for student-t distribution error, and for structure 2 is for slash distribution error.

 **Remark 2:** For visuslizing results, by default it is considered student-t distribution as true distribution for errors in M1 structure.
-On the other hand, for M2 structure, we consider Gaussina distribution for errors.
+On the other hand, for M2 structure, we consider Gaussian distribution for errors.

 ---

 ## Notes on reproducibility